uutzinger/BioMedicalSensorBoard/README.md

 ## Boards

 Currently the following boards have been designed:

-- Thermistor board using two LTC2473 for precision differential analog to digital conversion at up to 800 samples per second, connected with QWIIC connectors to a microcontroller
+- Thermistor board using two LTC2473 for precision differential analog to digital conversion at up to 800 samples per second, equipmed with QWIIC connectors to connect them to a microcontroller

 ![alt text](./Thermistor_Board/LTC2473CDR1_top.png)